SnaBe/auto-email/README.md

 # auto-mail setup guide
-Automate mailing a large list of users in Python
+Automate mailing a large list of users in Python using selenium

 ### 1. Clone this repository, download the needed modules & driver